Automated parking systems – Performance, throughput and retrieval times

 - Street access and surrounding area – Although not directly related to the system performance capabilities, it is important to consider access routes and surrounding area limitations along with the system performance.
 It could very well be that the bottle neck of the overall performance is a narrow alley serving as the only access to the AVSRS, or a traffic light with lower service level than the system.

-In the next newsletter we will address the topic of Automated Parking System performance levels for different real-estate applications.
+In the next newsletter, we will address the topic of Street Access & Entry/Exit Level.